March 8, 2022 by Alec Cooley No Comments

 - Marine Environments: Placing bins on the beach, a boardwalk or even within a few miles of salt water?
 Read the last bullet above.

 - Rain & Snow: Either of these can cause water to accumulate at the bottom of the bin, potentially adding significant weight to the liner that workers have to remove.
 For bins placed in uncovered areas, consideration should be given to models with side-facing openings or some type of canopy or dome to deflect precipitation away from an upward facing opening.
-Of course high-winds can make this even more complicated.
+Of course, high-winds can make this even more complicated.
 Reason #3 for restrictive openings.
 See the reference to self-closing flaps above.
 These aren’t the solution.

-A lot has changed with recycling in just the past five.
+A lot has changed with recycling in just the past five years.
 Market conditions, contamination concerns and other factors have forced many communities to adjust what materials can be accepted for recycling, or even adding or subtracting entire collection streams (and the corresponding bin).
-We can’t see into the future, but there is value to observing current trends and think strategically about your long-term waste diversion goals.
+We can’t see into the future, but there is value to observing current trends and thinking strategically about your long-term waste diversion goals.
 You may not be collecting food organics now, but is it possible three or four years now?
 Many communities have consolidated multi-stream recycling down to a “single-stream” in recent decades, and yet others have reversed this trend in just the last few years.
 Anticipating the possibilities, you should consider bin purchases that leave flexibility for adjustments including:

 - Easy to replace labels & signage.
 Decals are relatively easy to replace if the range of acceptable materials changes.
 Some bin models include sign boards that allow inserts to be replaced easily and at minimal cost.
 Hot stamping or other permanent markings on the bin itself are fine to brand it for your program, but avoid details about what goes into a specific chamber that tie your hands down the road.